PrimitivoFR/Owly/.devtools/grpc-testing/ghz/readme.md

-This directory contains POC/tests related to ghz, gRPC testing & benchmarking tool/ link for installation instructions: https://github.com/bojand/ghz
+This directory contains POC/tests related to ghz, a gRPC testing & benchmarking tool.
+Link for installation instructions: https://github.com/bojand/ghz

 By default, ghz will basically spam a gRPC call 200 times and save metrics such as latency (min, max, average) or distribution of the status codes.